JacobCoch/recipe-app/README.md

 ## Key Features 🍽️🔑

-The MyRecipe Django app boasts a range of key features that elevate the user experience:
+The Tastebuds Django app boasts a range of key features that elevate the user experience:

 - **Recipe Catalog:** Users can explore a comprehensive catalog of recipes, each featuring detailed information such as ingredients, instructions, and preparation time.
 - **User Accounts:** A user-friendly authentication system allows users to create accounts, log in, and personalize their recipe collection.